 For those seeking employment at

-Please be advised that as part of the recruitment process we will complete all necessary checks on identity, right to work and your status with the relevant Disclosure and Barring services for those wishing to work with children and young people.
+Please be advised that as part of the recruitment process we will complete all necessary checks on your identity, your qualifications, your right to work in the UK and your status with the relevant Disclosure and Barring Services for those wishing to work with children and young people.
 We never make an offer of employment in advance or unconditionally, and we never make an offer of employment until all references and supplementary information is gathered, and your application and those documents are scrutinised.

-If you intend applying for a position at Our Lady of Lourdes (or to be a volunteer) we recommend that you read the documentation on this page and the school’s Safeguarding Policy.
+If you intend applying for a position at Our Lady of Lourdes (or to be a volunteer in school) we recommend that you read the documentation on this page and the school’s Safeguarding Policy.